BenjaminSemah/BenjaminSemah/README.md

 <!-- ////////// ABOUT ME ////////// -->
 <h2 align="justify">About Me 😃</h2>
 <p>Timezone: Africa/Ghana (UTC+00)</p>
 <p>I'm passionate about making the Web accessible to people from all backgrounds.
 I love learning and sharing my knowledge with others.
-I do that through writing <a href="https://hashnode.com/@benjaminSemah">articles on my Blog</a> and creating content on <a href="https://twitter.com/BenjaminSemah">Twitter.</a> When I'm not coding or creating content, you will likely find me reading 🤓 📖 or running 🏃‍♂️ .
+I do that through writing <a href="https://hashnode.com/@benjaminSemah">articles on my Blog</a>.
+When I'm not behind the screens, you will likely find me reading 📖 or running a 5K distance 🏃‍♂️ .

 <br>
 <br>